SlashNetUA/EnterpriseScrolls/programming/is-basic/man_cs-date.md

 Specifies the current date held by the computer.
 The date is automatically incremented when the current time held by the computer reaches midnight.

-The date is specified in the International Standard format YYYYMMDD.
+The date is specified in the International Standard format **YYYYMMDD**.

 `DATE "19850727"`